nclarius/shell-scripts/window-opening/README.md

-# Shell window opening scripts
+# Shell Window Opening Scripts

 A collection of small shell scripts and instructions targeting window opening.